Britain's Queen Elizabeth tests positive for Covid-19 - KESQ

 “She will continue to receive medical attention and will follow all appropriate guidelines,” it added.

-The Queen confirmed she and her late husband, Prince Philip, had received their first doses of a Covid-19 vaccine in January 2021.
+UK media have reported that the Queen is fully vaccinated.
+Buckingham Palace previously confirmed both the monarch and her late husband, Prince Philip, had received their first doses of a Covid-19 vaccine in January 2021.
 But the palace has declined to reveal any information about subsequent vaccinations, citing medical privacy.

+The Queen is not the only person in her circle to test positive for Covid-19, a royal source said on Sunday.

+“A number of cases have been diagnosed in the Windsor Castle team,” the source told CNN, without specifying who else had tested positive.

 The Queen’s health has been closely scrutinized since late last year when she retreated from public events on advice from doctors to rest after an overnight hospital stay for an undisclosed reason.
 Fresh concern was renewed in the past few days as multiple family members self-isolated after testing positive for the virus.